Residential Water Piping Replacement Permit Requirements

 electrode) and to the cold water pipe.
 Grounding of the electrical service at the

-main water line must be within the first 5� of water piping into the building.
+main water line must be within the first 5.5 feet of water piping into the building.
 The

 underground water service shall not be used as the sole grounding system; it must